devilry/trix2/docs/administrator/add_period.rst

 Click **Add Tag** in the upper right corner and then type the name of the tag along with the category *Period*

-The newly added period tag can then be defines as the active period on a course.
+The newly added period tag can then be defined as the active period on a course.